SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Blocking-only Evaluation

-\textbf{Barlow Twins.} Barlow Twins for blocking is inspired by the framework Sudowoodo~\cite{wang_sudowoodo_2022}.
-During self-supervised training, a batch of record texts is built.
+\textbf{Barlow Twins (BT) and SimCLR.} The usage of BT and SimCLR for blocking is inspired by Sudowoodo~\cite{wang_sudowoodo_2022}.
+During self-supervised training of both models, a batch of record texts is built.
 Each record is duplicated, and both the original record text and the duplicate are augmented by dropping a random token of the record text.
-For Barlow Twins, the record texts are embedded through a pre-trained roberta-base language model, mean-pooled and projected to 4096 dimensions using a linear layer.
-This projection is done because related work has shown that this projection is beneficial for training good representations with Barlow Twins~\cite{zbontar_barlow_2021}.
-Afterwards, the empirical cross-correlation of the augmented originals and the augmented duplicates is measured and moved close to the identity matrix during training.
-After training, the mean-pooled embeddings produced by the roberta-base language model are used for blocking.
+The record texts are embedded through a pre-trained roberta language model and mean-pooled.
+For BT, a linear layer projects the embeddings to 4096 dimensions.
+During training, the empirical cross-correlation of the augmented originals and the augmented duplicates is measured and moved close to the identity matrix~\cite{zbontar_barlow_2021}.

-\textbf{SimCLR.} SimCLR for blocking is inspired by Sudowoodo~\cite{wang_sudowoodo_2022}.
-During self-supervised training, a batch of record texts is built.
-Each record is duplicated, and both the original record text and the duplicate are augmented by dropping a random token of the record text.
-The record texts are embedded through a roberta-base language model and mean-pooled.
 SimCLR maximizes the agreement of embeddings representing the two previously augmented records and minimizes the agreement of embeddings representing distinct records within a batch of records~\cite{chen_simple_2020}.
-After training, the mean-pooled embeddings produced by the roberta-base language model are used for blocking.

-\textbf{Sentence-Bert (SBERT)} SBERT is a supervised blocker that requires pairwise training data with labelled pairs of matching and non-matching records.
-It first embeds two record texts in a siamese fashion using a pre-trained language model ~\cite{reimers_sentence-bert_2019}.
-The output vectors of the language model are mean pooled.
-Afterwards, the cosine similarity of both embeddings is calculated, and a mean-squared error loss is used to fine-tune the weights of the pre-trained language model.
+\textbf{Sentence-Bert (SBERT)} SBERT is a sentence embedding framework.
+Using SBERT's framework we train a supervised nearest neighbour blocker.
+The blocker requires labelled pairs of matching and non-matching records for training.
+It embeds record text pairs in a siamese fashion using a pre-trained roberta language model and mean-pools the embeddings.
+Afterwards, the cosine similarity of both embeddings is calculated, and a mean-squared error loss is used to fine-tune the weights of the language model~\cite{reimers_sentence-bert_2019}.